Minoru Kiuchi

-Minoru Kiuchi (城内 実, Kiuchi Minoru) is a Japanese politician and former Ministry of Foreign Affairs official, who had been an independent candidate for most of his political career but has run for office as an LDP candidate since 2012.
-He has served as state minister for foreign affairs and state minister for the environment and currently holds the office of deputy chairperson of the LDP's Diet Affairs Committee.
+Minoru Kiuchi (城内 実, Kiuchi Minoru) is a Japanese politician and former Ministry of Foreign Affairs official who has served as Minister of State for Economic and Fiscal Policy since October 2025.
+Currently a member of the Liberal Democratic Party, he was an independent for much of his political career.
+He has served as state minister for foreign affairs and state minister for the environment.
 Kiuchi is known for his close ties with Germany and his German language skills.
+He was a member of the Moriyama Faction until its dissolution in January 2024.

 Early life and career

 Upbringing and education

 Minoru Kiuchi grew up as the son of Japanese police officer and later Commissioner General of the National Police Agency Yasumitsu Kiuchi.
 As a result of his father's appointment as police attaché to the Japanese embassy in Bonn, West Germany, between 1971 and 1975, Minoru Kiuchi lived in Germany between ages six and ten.
 He attended Gotenschule elementary school in Bad Godesberg, where he took classes in German exclusively.

-Upon his return to Japan, Kiuchi attended various schools in Kōbe, Tokyo, and Yokohama.
-In 1984, he completed his secondary education at Kaisei Academy and enrolled in the University of Tokyo's Faculty of Arts and Sciences, where he majored in international relations.
+Upon his return to Japan, Kiuchi attended various schools in Kobe, Tokyo, and Yokohama.
+In 1984, he completed his secondary education at Kaisei Academy and enrolled in the University of Tokyo's College of Arts and Sciences, where he majored in international relations.

 Ministry of Foreign Affairs official

 In 1989, Kiuchi entered the Japanese Ministry of Foreign Affairs, by which, in 1990, he was sent to the University of Augsburg, where he studied political science and worked on further improving his German.
 Starting in 1992, Kiuchi was deployed as a diplomat at the Japanese embassy in Germany for three years.
 At this time - the fall of the Berlin Wall and Germany's subsequent reunification only just having come to pass -, the embassy was still located in Bonn, the capital of West Germany.
-Between 1996 and 2000 Kiuchi served as the official German-Japanese interpreter of Emperor Akihito, as well as prime ministers Ryūtarō Hashimoto and Keizō Obuchi.
+Between 1996 and 2000 Kiuchi served as the official German-Japanese interpreter of Emperor Akihito, as well as prime ministers Ryutaro Hashimoto and Keizō Obuchi.